AaltoSmartCom/dss-demonstrations/documentation/README.md

     "signingDate" : 1542794107033,

-All of the fields on the Postman example are not mandatory.
+All of the fields on the [Postman examples](./DSS-REST-simplified.json) are not mandatory.
 Minimal needed parameters here are signatureLevel, signaturePackaging, digestAlgorithm, signingCertificate and signingTime.
 All of these parameters must also be equal between step(3) signDocument call (especially aforementioned signingDate).
 If the time is not provided the DSS server will instantiate a new date and produce a broken signature.
 The certificate chain is also recommended in the parameters.

 **Step 2**
 Here we use POST at